danthelion/cloudbuild-terraform-lab/README.md

 terraform apply -var-file=environments/dev/terraform.tfvars
 ```

+Check out the BigQuery console to see the results, there should be a new, empty table under your _dev dataset.

 6. Stage, commit and push your changes to the remote repository.

 7. Create a pull request on GitHub, but before merging your branch to `master` complete the next tasks.